 Niccolo Leoniceno was an Italian humanist and physician.
-He was born in the year 1428 in Lonigo, Venento.
-His father had been a doctor, and this may have opened his young mind to medicine and prompted his interest to be a man of science as well.
+He was born in the year 1428 in Lonigo, Veneto.
+His father was a doctor, and this may have opened his young mind to medicine and prompted his interest to be a man of science.

 Debates in Ferrara

-It was in 1492 when Leoniceno published the De Plinii et plurium alorium medicorum in medicina erroribus, an article where he was able to point out the errors of medical proportions made by Pliny along with the medieval Arab practitioners of medicine.
-After this publication by Leoniceno, it was quickly followed by Collenuccio’s Pliniana defensio adversus Nicolai Leoniceni accusationem which was published just a year later.
+In 1492 Leoniceno published “De Plinii et plurium alorium medicorum in medicina erroribus”, an article where he pointed out the errors of medical proportions made by Pliny along with the medieval Arab practitioners of medicine.
+This publication by Leoniceno was quickly followed by Collenuccio’s “Pliniana defensio adversus Nicolai Leoniceni accusationem”, which was published a year later.

 Natural History Experience